NikolayRag/typeTodo/README.rst

 6.4.
        Todo string is mostly protected from editing its structure.
 Only Tags, Priority and Comment fields are allowed to be changed.
 This is mainly implemented to keep ID unchanged, because sudden change of it cause overwrite of other dbase entry.

+6.5.
+       Consistency is checked periodically and doplets that differs from dbase are highlited.
+Highlighting occurs only if Colorizing NOT switched off.

 7. --> WARNING<--
 -------------------------

 7.1.
-       As NO (no) consistency checking is performed between db and source files, any ``//todo`` comments editing outside ST will easily make things inconsistent.
+       There're some ways to bring inconsistence between code and dbase, which will result in highlighting problems:
+       * Any ``//todo`` comments editing outside ST.

-       Also all changes to comments are flushed to database without saving source file itself.
+       * Reloading file without save, because changes to comments are flushed to database regardless of saving source file itself.
-       Reload file without save will result in inconsistence.
-       This behavior will remain till synchronizing back FROM database will be done
+       * Copy-Pasting doplet, so you have more than one entry with same ID.
+This is not prohibited, so later editing any one of them will make others outdated.

 7.2.
        Creating ``//todo XXXX:`` by defining XXXX explicitly will overwrite or create that specified XXXX task in database.
-As being used normally, doplet is protected from editing its ID (see issue 6.4)
+As being used normally, doplet is protected from editing its ID (see issue 6.5)